 Draw the outlines of stars, wreaths, candles or other simple Christmas shapes on construction paper.
 Cut them out and place them on old newspaper.
 Cover each shape with glue right up to the edges.
 Sprinkle them with glitter and allow them to dry completely before gluing them to cards.
 Use a glitter pen to add decoration or festive greetings.

 There is no need to stick to one decorating technique.
-Any number of them can be combined to produce an elaborate work of art.
-Colored markers, ink stamps and stickers offer more creative possibilities.
+Any number of methods can be combined to produce an elaborate work of art.
+Colored markers, ink stamps, and stickers offer more creative possibilities.
 Handcrafted Christmas cards may become precious family keepsakes, so when signing them, children should remember to write the year beside their names.